AGProjects/python-sipsimple/pypjua/applications/README.txt

 presence can provide rich state information including but not limited to user mood, geo-location, environment, noise level and type of communication desired.
-The information can be disseminated based on a granular policy which allows end-user to device who has access to which part of the published information.
+The information can be disseminated based on a granular policy which allows end-users to decide who has access to which part of the published information.

 Other applications can be used for lookup network resources or broadcast